Can Pitbulls Be Service Dogs? Requirements & FAQs

 Can Pitbulls Be Service Dogs?

 Most certainly.
 Delta Airlines implemented a ban on Pitbulls being allowed to accompany a person as a service animal.
 As of 2021, Delta Airlines lifted the ban as long as they have the proper documentation requirements for service dogs.
-In fact, the Americans with Disabilities Act (ADA)1 allows any type of dog breed to work as a service animal.
+The Americans with Disabilities Act (ADA)1 allows any type of dog breed to work as a service animal.
 So, any type of Pitbull-type dog can be a service dog, whether the dog is an American Pit Bull Terrier, American Staffordshire Terrier, American Bully, or Staffordshire Bull Terrier—all of these breeds classify as a “pitbull-type” dog.

-Delta Airlines is not the only airline that lifted its ban; the Department of Transportation prohibits any airline from banning pitbull-type dogs being allowed on flights as service dogs.
+Delta Airlines is not the only airline that lifted its ban; the Department of Transportation prohibits any airline from banning pitbull-type dogs from being allowed on flights as service dogs.

 How Does a Pitbull Become a Service Dog?